Two-particle cumulant distribution: a simulation study of higher moments: RESULTS AND DISCUSSIONS

-In Fig. 7, we have shown the $c_2$ distribution of charged hadrons at different $\eta$ windows.
-The distribution gets stiffer at higher $\Delta \eta$.
-The $\Delta\eta$ refers to the rapidity span at mid-rapidity, for instance $\Delta\eta=0.5$ refers to $-0.25<\eta<0.25$ and so on.
-Such dependence does not exist in hydrodynamic flow distributions.
 In order to compare with elliptic flow distributions, we have used the Monte-Carlo HYDJET++ calculations.
 The final state hadrons in HYDJET++ are located in a freeze-out hypersurface, which is modified using the spatial anisotropy parameter $\epsilon$.
 The flow rapidity profile of the final state particles is modified using the momentum anisotropy parameter $\delta$.
 The final state hadron distribution in HYDJET++ perfectly represents the distribution after a hydrodynamic expansion.
 A detailed description of the model and related topics can be found in the corresponding papers \cite{Lokhtin:2008xi,Amelin:2006qe,Amelin:2007ic}.
-The parameters $\epsilon$ and $\delta$ were chosen as described in ref\cite{Nayak:2024jbt}.
+The parameters $\epsilon$ and $\delta$ were chosen as described in Ref.~\cite{Nayak:2024jbt}.
+It should be noted that the ``JET" component of the HYDJET++ contributes to non-flow correlations.
+However, the magnitude of $\langle c_2\rangle$ is significantly smaller than the overall contribution($\langle c_2 \rangle_{jets}\sim 10^{-5}$ and $\langle c_2 \rangle_{combined}\sim 10^{-3}$).
+In Fig.~6, we have shown the event-by-event $c_2$ distribution of charged hadrons in d-Au collisions at 200 GeV using Angantyr for impact parameter $b=6 fm$.
+The $c_2$ distributions of charged hadrons in Au-Au collisions at 200 GeV ($b=6.3 fm$) and 39 GeV ($b=0.68fm$) obtained using HYDJET++ are shown for reference.
+The $c_2$ distribution from HYDJET++ is consistent with the Gaussian, while the $c_2$ distribution from Angantyr deviates from it greatly.
+These deviations are often overlooked while using event-averaged values of the respective observables.